Curves on K3 surfaces: Regenerating curves

 \begin{Remark} At the end of the above proof, a technical argument was required so as to guarantee that it is indeed the curve $C_0$ that we are regenerating, as opposed to some deformation of $C_0$ plus a sum of rational curves.
 We give here an example justifying the extra argument.
-Let $f:\calX_0\to\PP^1$ be a supersingular K3 surface with quasi-elliptic fibration whose central fibre is the union of three $\PP^1$'s meeting at one point, and whose generic fibre is a cuspidal arithmetic genus 1 curve.
+Let $f:\calX_0\to\PP^1$ be a supersingular K3 surface with quasielliptic fibration whose central fibre is the union of three $\PP^1$'s meeting at one point, and whose generic fibre is a cuspidal arithmetic genus 1 curve.
 If $C_0=\PP^1$ is an irreducible component of the central fibre then it is rigid, yet it could be that the nodal rational curve $R$ of the proof specialises in $\calX_0$ to the other two irreducible components of the central fibre, so that the sum with $C_0$ moves in $\calX_0$.
 In this case, the fibre in $M$ above $\calX_0$ is 1-dimensional.
-Although in this case $\calH_0^2=0$ so that $\calH_0$ is not big, this type of example cannot be ruled out. \end{Remark}
+Although in this case $\calH_0^2=0$ so that $\calH_0$ is not big, we could not rule out the type of behavior exhibited in this example. \end{Remark}

 \begin{Remark} In the proof we did not have to assume that multiples of the classes of $C_0$ and $\calH_0$ are independent in the Picard group.
 In fact, it can happen in families of supersingular K3 surfaces over a DVR that the specialisation morphism on Picard groups has non-trivial cokernel. \end{Remark}